Wednesday, December 29, 2021

 The "New Model" Brigades

-In late 1995, China was eager to buy any weapons she could lay her hands on, and the west was willing to sell.
+In late 1995, China was eager to buy any weapons she could lay her hands on, and the West was willing to sell.
 The amount of capital being transferred was staggering, and one New York Times columnist said, "China's arms budget is set to 'Yes'."
-China received about half of the weapons it paid for, much of it being impounded in western countries when their suppliers entered the war.
+China received about half of the weapons it paid for, much of it being impounded in Western countries when their suppliers entered the war.

 What became obvious to the Chinese, however, was that integrating these new systems, especially the high-tech systems such as MBTs and self-propelled howitzers was going to be problematic to accomplish during a war that was turning Chinese infrastructure into piles of rubble.
-China needed the high-tech weapons the west had to blunt the Soviets, but she didn't have the means to amalgamate them into the army at large.
-Worse, the average Chinese soldier didn't have the education or technical aptitude to handle the more technologically advanced western equipment.
+China needed the high-tech weapons the West had to blunt the Soviets, but she didn't have the means to amalgamate them into the army at large.
+Worse, the average Chinese soldier didn't have the education or technical aptitude to handle the more technologically advanced Western equipment.

 But the Chinese and their American advisers had an idea.
 What if the equipment was given to picked troops who could be trained on what to do with it and make the best use of it?
 And thus, the concept of the "New Model Brigades" was born.